You are currently viewing Pedestrian Accidents and Bicycle Accidents

 Get a Good Helmet

 If you’re riding a bicycle, Jeff encourages you to get a good helmet and wear it.
-The same advice goes for motorcyclist.
+The same advice goes for motorcyclists.
 The pavement is not very forgiving.
 Jeff comments that a helmet can be the different between you’re being able to get back up or you not being able return to a normal life, as a result of your life-changing bicycle accident.

 Help Other Parents by Sharing this Episode